rkvilena/napishtim-vault/README.md

 # NapishtimVault

 A secure, minimalist password manager built with Python and PyQt6.
+This project is built because of my own problem of managing many accounts-password information that scattered on my local device in many forms (txt, photos, etc).
+The aim to centralized personal account-password information while keeping it secure when the device is getting hacked/stolen.

 ## Features